websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/hubspot.md

 # Hubspot

 [Hubspot](https://www.hubspot.com/) is a CRM platform that includes Live Chat functionality.
-Enabling integration with Hubspot requires a combination of two values that can be retrieved from your Hubspot account: your Hubspot User Account ID and the Hubspot API Token.
+Enabling integration with Hubspot requires the creation of a live chat, and a combination of two values that can be retrieved from your Hubspot account: your Hubspot User Account ID and the Hubspot API Token.

+To create a live chat and decide its options follow the steps in [Hubspot's Knowledge Base](https://knowledge.hubspot.com/chatflows/create-a-live-chat).

 ## Locating Your Hubspot User Account ID